Frequently asked questions

 Who else can I talk to?

-If you remain unhappy with our final response you can refer your complaint to the Local Government & Social Care Ombudsman.
+If you remain unhappy with our final response you can refer your complaint to the Local Government and Social Care Ombudsman.

 The Care Quality Commission (CQC) regulates health and adult social care services in England.
 They do not deal with individual complaints, but you can contact them if you have a concern about your care or want to share a good experience.